destruc7i0n/bedrock-dot-dev/README.md

 Feel free to make any contributions there.

-Written in TypeScript using Next.js framework.
+Written in TypeScript using the Next.js framework.

 ## Features